ArthurZey/arthurzey.github.io/_pages/stubs/vaccines.md

 |Johnson & Johnson| | | | | |
 |Moderna| | | | | |
 |Pfizer| | | | | |

+_And it would be really nice if we could see how much risks of infection, hospitalization, long-term adverse effects, and death are affected by other means, such as Vitamin D levels, zinc, sleep, and other lifestyle choices.
+And what about effectiveness of treatments in different contexts?_